bytang/p390-stroop/readme.md

 Python3
 `pygame` package

+# Running an experiment

+Run `stroop_group5.py` and follow the on-screen instructions.

 # Experimental data

+The script reads a predefined list of words, text colours, and delays.
+This allows us to maintain consistency between participants by showing each one the same stimuli.

 ## input data file

-`data.csv` contains the predefined Stroop testing data that will be shown to each participant.
+`data.csv` contains a predefined Stroop experiment that will be shown to each participant.
 Each row is one trial.

 word: a word to show to participant